 Hi!
 I’m Sarahbeth (Beth/SB), and I’m an author, editor, and freelance writer.
 I grew up wanting to write young adult fiction, but later discovered that my passion is for nonfiction — specifically, writing about my journey from Reform Judaism to the Episcopal church, only to realize that my Jewish identity is still very much a part of me.
+In fact, it is what ended up saving my faith.
 Read a more detailed explanation of my background and spiritual beliefs here (or just buy my book!).

 I believe that Christians have much to learn from Judaism, first and foremost because it is the religion of Jesus.
-The desire to understand Hebrew context has been erased in many churches and Bible studies, and Jews have become the victim of “goy-splaining” — that is, having their own texts explained to them by Christians who likely haven’t studied ancient Hebrew before.
-This is the biggest reason why interfaith dialogue is necessary: when Christians treat Judaism as a broken system rather than a thriving faith with rich history and nuances, something critical is lost.
+But the desire to understand Hebrew Scriptures from a Jewish perspective has been erased in many churches and Bible studies, and Jews have become targets of of “goy-splaining” — that is, having their own texts explained to them by Christians who, more often than not, haven’t studied ancient Hebrew before.
+This is just one of the reasons why interfaith dialogue is necessary: when Christians treat Judaism as a broken system rather than a thriving faith with rich history and nuances, something critical is lost.

 Originally from Cleveland, Ohio, I live in northern Colorado with my husband, Joshua, and our fur kids, Zoey and Catniss Everclean (follow me on Instagram if you love adorable cat pictures).
 I have a bachelor’s degree in English from Kent State University, spent a year in seminary studying biblical counseling, and later earned a master’s in creative writing from Colorado State University.